Skip to content ↓

 1. Fraud and other irregularity can take many forms, including theft or cash assets, deliberate overpayment, non-receipt of goods paid for, and falsification of records.
 There are many other possibilities, however, and anyone in doubt as to whether something may constitute fraud or something similar should immediately seek advice, either from their manager or a senior member of the Central Finance Team.

 1. Anyone suspecting fraud, theft or irregularity involving funds or assets should report it without delay to their line manager, and the issue should be reported immediately thereafter to Director level.
-Directors must inform the CFO in all instances and they will decide whether the issue is serious enough to refer to the CEO of the Trust.
+Directors must inform the DCEO in all instances and they will decide whether the issue is serious enough to refer to the CEO of the Trust.
 Issues involving Directors or substantial fraud / losses may be reported direct to the CEO.

 1. Response